-What is Precision Targeting?
+What is Precision Targeting in Channel Sales?

 Precision Targeting is finding the perfect partners for your business goals, like finding a needle in a haystack.
 It uses data to pick partners with the right skills and customers.
 This helps companies build stronger partner networks and get better results by focusing on those most likely to succeed.